vespa-engine/blog/_posts/2021-09-30-computing-with-tensors.md

 ## Sparse and dense tensors

-The tensor as a multi-dimensional array is often considered to be dense.
+The tensor as a multi-dimensional array is often considered to be _dense_.
 This means that all combinations of dimension indexes have a value, even if that value is `0` or `NaN`.
-However, a tensor with many such values could be represented more efficiently as a sparse tensor, where only the non-empty values are defined.
+However, a tensor with many such values could be represented more efficiently as a _sparse_ tensor, where only the non-empty values are defined.
 This can lead to considerable savings in space.

 Unfortunately, the internal representation of sparse tensors in most frameworks